(860) 969-1492‬ hello@adhdseta.com

 Create a Routine That Works for You

 Let’s face it: routines don’t come naturally to most of us with ADHD.
 But creating structure is one of the best ways to reduce that feeling of overwhelm and help you focus.
 Start with small changes.
-First, set aside what I like to call “think tank” time.
+First, schedule what I like to call “think tank” time on your calendar.
 This is where you have time to review and think about what things need to happen and plan for when they need to be done, and whose assistance or partnership you may need.
-Second look for meetings that are recurring, staff meetings, meetings with a team or project team. locking out meeting times that you already know are for specific tasks on your calendar and sticking to them.
-Over time, the way you approach planning a routine will become your brain’s best friend.
-If getting started gets in your way, find a co-worker or accountability partner who can help to hold you accountable.
+Second, look for meetings that are recurring, such as staff meetings, or meetings with a team or project team.
+Blocking out recurring meeting times is one less thing that your working memory needs to keep track of.
+By honoring your schedule productivity will naturally increase Over time, the way you approach planning a routine will become your brain’s best friend If getting g started gets in your way, find a co-worker or accountability partner who can help to hold you accountable.

 Pro Tip: Try time-blocking to stay on track.
 Tools like Google Calendar or apps like Asana can help you map out your day so nothing falls through the cracks.
 And don’t be afraid to set reminders—seriously, they work wonders.